-Such detection modes are necessary for some applications and the SXGA-120 R5 provides the means to inform the host system either via register or hardware signal or both, that a malfunction in the circuit's operation has been detected.
+Such detection modes are necessary for some applications and the SXGA-120 R5 provides the means to inform the host system either via register, that a malfunction in the circuit's operation has been detected.

 The register signaling is built into the SXGA-120 R5 design and can be used with the standard display configuration.
 A dedicated register (FAULTFLAG at address 1Fh) can be polled to get information on whether any fault occurred.